Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: supersymmetric theory on

 \section{$\mathcal{N}=2$ supersymmetric theory on $S^1 \times \D $}

 In this section, we will construct supersymmetric gauge theories on $S^1 \times \D $ and introduce supersymmetric boundary conditions for the hemisphere.
-The construction of the supersymmetry and the Lagrangian are parallel to the $S^1 \times S^2$ case \cite{Imamura:2011su}.
+The construction of the supersymmetry and the Lagrangian is parallel to the $S^1 \times S^2$ case \cite{Imamura:2011su}.